 Top 3 best farm animals for beginners who want to raise livestock.

-Raising chickens is inexpensive and an easy animal to raise on a small farm.
-They’re a multipurpose animal, providing eggs, meat and fertilizer making them the best animal for beginners.
-There are still ways to decrease expenses such as feed by fermenting it and sprouting fodder.
+They’re multipurpose, providing eggs, meat and fertilizer making them great for beginners.
+There are still ways to decrease expenses when raising chickens.
+You can save money on feed by fermenting it and sprouting fodder.
 Additionally, you can also feed them scraps, weeds, etc.

 A family friend came down to help with a few home improvement projects (and teach me how to use a screwdriver…).
 That friend showed me a few things about chickens, which helped.

 Ducks weren’t an animal we thought of raising when we bought our homestead.
 We inherited them and it turns out that they’re one of the best farm animals to raise if you’re a beginner!